Fizzixnerd/fsrandomflow/README.md

 Some specific tests should be added after the version 0 release to test that specific constructed values remain the same as the library continues to change and evolve.
-These could then serve as canaries if seeds get broken by a chance, or if a new major version is needed.
+These could then serve as canaries if seeds get broken by a change, or if a new major version is needed.

 ## .NET Target